kijiproject/kiji/kijiproject.github.com/_posts/userguides/mapreduce/DEVEL/2013-01-01-command-line-tools.md

     * `text`: job input is a text file, each input record is a pair (position in the text file, line of text).
       Example: `--input="format=text file=hdfs://dfsmaster:9000/path/to/text-file/"`.

+    * `xml`: job input is an xml file, each input record is all data between a specified open and close tag.
+      Example: `--input=format=xml file=hdfs://dfsmaster:9000/path/to/xml-file/"`.

 *   `--output=...`: specifies the output of the job.